voxel51/eta/docs/cuda_install_guide.md

 ## Installing CUDA

 Get the latest CUDA runfile from the NVIDIA website that is compatible with the version of TensorFlow you wish to use.
-As mentioned above, the latest CUDA version available at the time of writing is 10.1, but we must stick with 9.0.
+As mentioned above, this guide is for CUDA 9.0, which is compatible with TensorFlow 1.12.

 Download the run file directly from the command line with